 Which is probably why the thing I most remember about Christmas’s in those years were the candlelight services.
 Every Christmas Eve we held a candlelight service at church.
-Real candles were used and we sang worshipful Christmas carols.
+Real candles were used and we sang worshipful Christmas songs.
 It was simple, sweet and peaceful.
 For years, I tried to recreate those candlelight services in my own home.
 I only wanted clear lights, candles and songs that were worshipful.
 I’d create this atmosphere and sit at night in my “candlelight” soaking in the experience.
-That was more Christmas to me than trees, decorations, trips to the mall, presents or any other typical Christmas tradition.
+That was more Christmas to me than any other typical Christmas tradition.

-I had always craved the Presence of the Lord as that was the one place I felt peace.
+I craved the Presence of the Lord as that was the one place I felt peace.
 I could escape for a moment when His Presence would overshadow me.
 It was the same effect I felt standing in front of our living room window after a rain.
 It was Him.
-I would rest there and relax for a moment in that reprieve from the demonic vortex that was my life.
+I would rest there and press in for a momentary reprieve from the demonic vortex that was my life.
 That is what I sought.

 Since then, I’ve found the place of Peace but it’s not because of a time of year or a season.
 I spend time daily in His Presence and that is my breath – my oxygen.
 It is what gives me life.
-And that is something I get to experience every day.
-I don’t have to wait for a certain time of year, a tree, presents or jingle bells to find it.
+And that is something I get to experience every day now.
+I don’t have to wait for a certain time of year, white lights, candles and certain music to find it.
 His Presence is available every moment.

-People look to many things to bring them comfort and stir their excitement.
+People look to many things to bring them comfort or stir their excitement.
 Unfortunately, sentimental traditions can quickly become false refuges.
-Oh, one can throw Jesus in there now and again to make sure they don’t totally ignore Him but in reality – true reality – what they are celebrating isn’t really Him.
-It’s family, memories, feel-good moments.
-It’s trying to revive a feeling that is largely based on the past and emotional responses.
-The “Christmas spirit” is not the Holy Spirit.
+Oh, one can throw Jesus in there now and again to make sure they don’t totally ignore Him but in reality – true reality – what they are celebrating isn’t always Him.
+It’s family, memories, feel-good moments – which are not bad things.
+But it is important to remember the “Christmas spirit” is not the Holy Spirit.

-Perhaps we think we need the glitter and distractions to gain people’s attention.
-I humbly submit, the Lord is well able to bring attention to Himself with those who are truly seeking.
+The real Spirit of Christmas shows up in surprising places and awakens in us something far more powerful than sentimentalism.
 Angels appeared to lowly shepherds.
 “Wise” men from far away lands saw a star and were so captivated they had to find the end of it, traveling as far as possibly 900 miles to reach it.
-The original “Christmas” was a time of trial, peril, and miracles.
-A Child was born in a makeshift “home” against all odds; a Child Who was almost immediately in danger of violence and death.
-We have come so far from the original story.
+The original “Christmas” was hardly the sentimental scene we make of it.
+It was in reality a time of trial, peril, and miracles.
+The Savior of us all was born in a makeshift “home” in a land under occupation and even at birth was immediately in danger of violence and death.